minute thoughts 4.10.16

 6. I have very mixed feelings about YouTube, especially beauty bloggers on YouTube.
 I appreciate video content and vlogging, when it's talking about particular products or a trip they took or an idea they found interesting, but I think the kind that just follows one person around for a WHOLE DAY, and the culture surrounding it, is pretty...creepy.
 Not only is it a highly glamorized representation of even the most pedestrian aspects of daily life, but the fact that people are so obsessively devoted to particular YouTube stars that they want to know and often imitate every detail of their personal lives is a bit unnerving.
 There was a thread on Reddit regarding Things Beauty YouTubers Do That Annoy You and a lot of them reminded me why I unsubscribed from almost all of them.
 Makeup is one of my favorite indulgences, but I think a lot of parts of the online beauty culture just annoy me—for example, why is every YouTuber's bio something along the lines of "free spirit, coffee enthusiast, lipstick junkie"?

 7. But, as much as I often hate things that beauty bloggers do, I still respect them.
 They've found a way to make a career out of their passion, and that's admirable.
+I would be so lucky to get paid to do something I love that much.
 I don't ever want my own bias to be misconstrued as not supporting other women or other bloggers, because I think that's very important.
 A key part of feminism is supporting other women, and not attacking their appearances or their actions out of pettiness or personal issues.

 8. On that note, ALL OF MY FRIENDS ARE STARTING BLOGS AND I'M SO HAPPY I COULD CRY :').
 I love reading other peoples' thoughts; blogs are such personal things and it takes a LOT of anxiety to decide to share your sentiments in such a public way.
 I always try to encourage it as much as possible, because I think it's helped me in so many aspects of my life.
 Blogging is good for the soul.